sushanbaniya/NotesApp/README.md

-Note Taking App with dynamic color implementation.
+Note Taking App built from scratch with dynamic color implementation.